curv3d/curv/ideas/geometry/Customize.md

  * Using the "high level api", by composing existing shapes using high level shape operators.
- * Using the "low level api", constructing a new shape using the "shape protocol", currently by invoking the `shape2d` constructor.
+ * Using the "low level api", constructing a new shape using the "shape protocol", currently by invoking the `make_shape` constructor.

 You can write a function that returns a shape with either of the above 2 kinds of shape expression as the body.